jmcdice/jpilot-mcp/README.md

 **Complex Workflows:**
 - "Create an epic for the new payment system, then create 3 stories under it for frontend, backend, and testing"
 - "Find all bugs assigned to me and list them with their status"
-- "Show me all issues in project PROJ that are in review"
+- "Show me all issues that are in review"

 ### Augment Code (Auggie CLI) Examples